ColinFay/website/_posts/2017-11-29-purrr-text-wrangling.md

 🎉 !!

-Of course we've got some blank here, as two observations are composed of the most common words
+Of course we've got some blank shere, as two observations are composed of the most common words .
+Let's count:
 ```r
 remove_commons(df, Keywords, group, 1) %>%
   unnest_tokens(word, group) %>%